photo: Dan McGeorge

 Lake Murray Fireworks

-After several years on hiatus, the beloved San Diego Lake Murray Music Fest and Fireworks show is back this July 4th!
+The beloved San Diego Lake Murray Music Fest and Fireworks show is back this July 4th!
 The music fest is held at Lake Murray Community Park in San Carlos and the fireworks can be seen throughout the Navajo community, from La Mesa to Del Cerro and beyond.
-Enjoy live music from a variety of bands and performers all day and the fireworks show set to a soundtrack mix at 9 p.m.
-Food on hand will include hot dogs and hamburgers, Admiral’s restaurant fare, Rita’s Italian Ice, Bullseye Kettle Corn, Windmill Farms and Inferno Woodfired Kitchen.
+Enjoy live music from a variety of bands and performers all day and the fireworks show at 9 p.m.
 Event details.

 Santee’s Salutes July 4th takes place at the Town Center Community Park East.
-The celebration will feature carnival rides, games, inflatables, a food court and live musical performances.
-There will be a patriotic ceremony at 6 p.m. and fireworks follow later in the evening.
+The celebration will feature a kid’s fun zone, a food court and live music by the 80z All Stars.
+There will be a patriotic ceremony at 6 p.m. and fireworks follow later in the evening at 9 p.m.
+Note: Continuous free shuttle service will be available from 3:30 to 11:00pm from the Costco parking lot or on Cuyamaca near Rio Seco school the to the event site.
+The Costco parking offers a no cost alternative for event parking.
 Event details.

 photo: Frank McKenna via Unsplash